opiter09/Fossil-Fighters-Randomizer/README.md

 - To make the Holt fight beatable, you can always find V-Raptor in the Keymonite room in the Digadigamid.
 IMPORTANT: For technical reasons, these fossils will ONLY appear if you have neither fossil chip
+- Due to how text replacing works, you may see multiple DP vivos listed as the same one in the rare case where one vanilla DP vivosaur turns into another one.
+If that happens, simply save before making any purchases, and write down which vivos are which
 - The text saying which DP/Tryma vivos you get has been altered, since that is obviously required to know.
 Unfortunately, however, Joe's confirmation lines could not be altered (it crashed it for some odd reason), so you'll just have to remember what vivosaur it was